 The School recognises that both looked after and previously looked after children remain vulnerable.
 The DSL ensures that the School works with all relevant agencies and ensures that it has the details of any Personal Advisors for those pupils who have left care.
 In addition, relevant staff have the necessary information regarding the pupil's looked after legal status and all relevant contact details to safeguard the pupil.

-The Designated teacher for looked after and post looked after children is Julian Baker who works closely with the DSL.
+The Designated teacher for looked after and post looked after children is James Trinder, the Assistant Head Pastoral and Wellbeing.